liz880/FBLAKing/README.txt

 Download the file into a java IDE and the sql into a database.
-Reasign the location of the database and run the program.
+Reasign the path to the database on lines 169 and 259 of the Main.java file and run the program.